 How do you serve smoked brie?

 There are so many options when it comes to enjoying smoked brie.
 You can simply add a drizzle of honey or maple syrup on top and enjoy it with your favorite crackers and apple slices for a great snack.
-We love enjoying some smoked pecans on the side.
+We love enjoying some Smoked Pecans on the side.

 If you're a fan of fresh herbs, add a sprig or two of fresh rosemary or fresh thyme on top, and then spread it on top of a slice of French bread.
 Smoked baked brie is really creamy once spread so it's a great pairing with most types of bread.